odoo/documentation/content/developer/tutorials/server_framework_101/08_compute_onchange.rst

-.. _tutorials/getting_started/09_compute_onchange:

 ========================================
-Chapter 9: Computed Fields And Onchanges
+Chapter 8: Computed Fields And Onchanges
 ========================================

-The :ref:`relations between models <tutorials/getting_started/08_relations>` are a key component of any Odoo module.
+The :doc:`relations between models <07_relations>` are a key component of any Odoo module.
 They are necessary for the modelization of any business case.
 However, we may want links between the fields within a given model.
 Sometimes the value of one field is determined from the values of other fields and other times we want to help the user with data entry.